Kotlin/kotlin-by-example/examples/06_scope_functions/01_let.md

 1. Calls the given block on the result on the string "_test_".
 2. Calls the function on "_test_" by the `it` reference.
-3. `let` returns value of this expression.
+3. `let` returns the value of this expression.
 4. Uses safe call, so `let` and its code block will be executed only on non-null values.